Textualize/rich/README.md

 ## Columns

 Rich can render content in neat [columns](https://rich.readthedocs.io/en/latest/columns.html) with equal or optimal width.
-Here's a very basic clone of the (MacOS / Linux) `ls` command with Rich:
+Here's a very basic clone of the (MacOS / Linux) `ls` command which displays a directory listing in columns:

 ```python
 import os